inveniosoftware/docs-invenio-rdm/docs/develop/best-practices/commits.md

 Reviews are a very important part of the development process, but also has the potential to lead to conflicts among developers.

-Follow this guidelines to minimize the risk of conflicts:
+Follow these guidelines to minimize the risk of conflicts:

 #### Code of conduct